kickstand-ui/kickstand-ui/readme.md

-# Bunzl Clutch
+# Kickstand UI

-Clutch is the design system for Bunzl's web applications.
+Kickstand UI a the design system for building web applications.
 It is built using native web components to ensure its cross-platform compatibility.

 ## Getting Started